Update: This article was last updated on 7th January 2025 to reflect the accuracy and up-to-date information on the page.

 Recommended Reading: 100TH DAY OF SCHOOL ACTIVITIES & IDEAS

-The micro:bit was originally developed as a component of the BBC’s Make It Digital campaign, which was introduced in 2014.
-This initiative received support from 29 proficient partners, who provided resources and knowledge to help bring the micro:bit to life.
+The micro:bit was developed as part of the BBC’s Make It Digital campaign, launched in 2014.
+The initiative was supported by 29 proficient partners, who provided resources and knowledge to help bring the micro:bit to life.

-In 2016, the organization Computing at School delivered micro:bits to students at more than 5,000 schools and hundreds of home schools.
-In the same year, the Micro:bit Educational Foundation, a not-for-profit organization independent of the BBC, was launched and established to continue the micro:bit project internationally.
+In 2016, the organisation Computing at School delivered micro:bits to pupils in over 5,000 schools and hundreds of homeschools.
+The same year, the Micro:bit Educational Foundation, a not-for-profit organisation independent of the BBC, was launched and set up to take forward the work of the micro:bit project around the world.
+Many students and teachers have then undertaken research on the best micro bit projects that can harness the full use of this resource for learning and creativity.

 So, what can you do with micro:bit?